Pop Your Filter Bubble

 Bad stuff happened and continues to happen

-Is “super intelligence” the real danger or the scaleable manipulation of human behavior AI enables, and its malicious use by corporations and governments?
+Is “super intelligence” the real danger or the scalable manipulation of human behavior AI enables, and its malicious use by corporations and governments?
 (3)

 The EU’s General Data Protection Regulation (GDPR) (4) came into force recently and it is only a matter of time before AI comes under scrutiny.